Category Archives: Painting

 As a project of the painting class, these painting were not only about drawing and painting in a painterly fashion, but also learning how to create skin tones and color compliments.
 The students collaborated extensively with historian Apasrin Suvanasai to reference historical documents such as newspapers, written accounts, and photos or prints spanning back to the 1800’s.
 The students had to discuss skin tones, mix color palettes, and invent the details and colors from the historical accounts or from their perceived imagination if we did not know.
 Considering the complexities of all the nuanced knowledge the students had to learn, they managed to do it very well, despite being constrained to classes via Zoom during the pandemic.

 Professor Stacy Slaten painted one of the portraits to use as teaching example.
 She took the portrait that had the least amount of information and created an image based off the limited knowledge that Lawrence Day was a part of the group dubbed the Secret Seven by the FBI.
 No other facts were available.
 She gave him a persona that reflected a type of secret agent or James Bond reference.
+She did this to model and demonstrate the process and as an example.
+Prof. Slaten considers the communal creative projects as part of her professional practice as an artist to effect change in the community.
+It also lends an experiential learning component to the studio classroom, enhancing student outcomes by engaging the student as a whole person.
+The student then engages in a real-world problem in the safety of the educational setting.

 Everyone did a wonderful job managing the artistic process and learning experience which was impacted by the challenges of the pandemic.
-Everyone had to create and complete these paintings on zoom instead of being in person.
+Everyone had to create and complete these paintings on zoom instead of being in person!

 Lawrence Day (1911 – 2000)

-“First Black Magistrate for the City of Alexandria, 1972; Charter member of the Departmental Progressive Club; Member of the Hopkins House Board.”
-(The Freedom House Museum).
+“First Black Magistrate for the City of Alexandria, 1972; Charter member of the Departmental Progressive Club; Member of the Hopkins House Board” (The Freedom House Museum).

 Painting of Lawrence Day by Stacy Slaten.
 Part of the Freedom House Exhibit.

-Stacy Slaten reflects on her artistic experience, “Lawrence Day was a part of a group known as “The Secret Seven” and documentation exists for his profound civic influence and activities.
+Lawrence Day was a part of a group known as “The Secret Seven” dubbed by the FBI.
+While this group had profound civic influence through sociopolitical activities, not much historical record exists for Lawrence’s clandestine political engagement.
 It made me think about the service of people unknown, who may impact our lives in ways we will never know.
 I wanted to give him an air of mystique, with a sense of humor and intelligent gaze, a debonair man so to say.”

 In addition, the Freedom House used to house a trading firm that trafficked thousands of Black men, women, and children from 1828-1861.
 It was converted to a museum dedicated to honoring and understanding “the lives and experiences of enslaved and free Black people who lived in and were trafficked through Alexandria.”